-Revenue from contracts with customers is recognized when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
-The Company has concluded that it is the principal in all of its revenue arrangements since it is the primary obligor in all the revenue arrangements, has pricing latitude and is also exposed to credit risks.

-The specific recognition criteria described below must also be met before revenue is recognized.
+Revenue from contracts with customers is recognized when control of the services is transferred to the customer at an amount that reflects the consideration to which the Parent Company expects to be entitled in exchange for those services.
+The Parent Company has assessed its revenue arrangements against specific criteria in order to determine if it is acting as a principal or as an agent.
+The Parent Company has concluded that it is acting as a principal in all of its revenue arrangements.
+The following specific recognition criteria must also be met before revenue is recognized: